pingcap/docs-cn/develop/dev-guide-delete-data.md

 # Delete Data

 This document describes how to use the [DELETE](/sql-statements/sql-statement-delete.md) SQL statement to delete the data in TiDB.
+If you need to periodically delete expired data, use the [time to live](/time-to-live.md) feature.

 ## Before you start